simple-configuration-server/website/docs/server-configuration/config-directory.md

       X-TeaType: Rooibos
    ```

-Then the configuration for the endpoint would look like (excl. default values):
+Then the configuration for the endpoint would look like (excluding default values):
 ```yaml
 template:
   context: